sifatMoonjerin/sifatmoonjerin.github.io/_posts/2022-03-26-memorizing-the-order-of-a-shuffled-deck-of-cards.md

 ### Week 2
 #### Best time: 03:59.86
 I have managed to memorize a deck in under 4 minutes, and on average, it takes around four and a half minutes.
-I am thinking about taking a break next week!
+It has been an adventurous two weeks of memorization.
+However, I am thinking about taking a break next week!